Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 ##Step 1: Create the JWT routes

-To use JWTs from a server, we need to add [Kitura-CredentialsJWT](https://github.com/IBM-Swift/Kitura-CredentialsJWT) to our dependencies.
+To use JWTs from a server, we need to add [Kitura-CredentialsJWT](https://github.com/IBM-Swift/Kitura-CredentialsJWT#add-dependencies) to our dependencies.

-> If you don't have a server, follow our Create a server guide.
+> If you don't have a server, follow our [Create a server](../getting-started/create-server-cli) guide.

 Once we have added Kitura-CredentialsJWT, we need a file for our JWT routes.

-Firstly, open your Application.swift file in your default text editor:
+Firstly, open your `Application.swift` file in your default text editor:

 ```
 open Sources/Application/Application.swift
 ```

-Inside the postInit() function add:
+Inside the `postInit()` function add:

 ```swift
 initializeJWTRoutes(app: self)
 ```

-Create a new file, called JWTRoutes.swift:
+Create a new file, called `JWTRoutes.swift`:

 ```
 touch Sources/Application/Routes/JWTRoutes.swift
 ```

-Open your JWTRoutes.swift file:
+Open your `JWTRoutes.swift` file:

 ```swift
 open Sources/Application/Routes/JWTRoutes.swift